 Do you think the work of a photographer is different if they’re based in Europe or USA than in the Middle East?

 As a street photographer, I’m facing each time new challenges and opportunities to find the right “shot” in each city.
 Every city has its own atmosphere and energy.
 Some of the places like Tel Aviv are very crowded & dense, others like Paris are much airier with a lot of open spaces.
 This means that I always need to adapt my shooting techniques to the location.

 What a beautiful color palette you’re using in your pictures.
 It’s amazing.
 How do you develop your images?

 Thank you!
-Color and lighting are one of the most important aspects in my photos.
+Color and lighting are one of the most important aspects of my photos.
 I’m always looking for interesting contrasts between light and shadow, and vibrating colors.
 Also, I try to avoid shooting with a tripod at night, as I want to capture the instant moment of people walking on the street.
 I put a lot of attention to the correct white balancing setting (usually, in the “cold” area) and my clarity is set between 15 to 45, depending on how much detail and definition is desired.